TRaSH-Guides/Guides/docs/index.md

 The information I use for the guides is information I have gathered from different sources like their support forum, Reddit or Discord, provided by user input or from the development team itself.
 I have tested most things myself and I have tried to see if I could tune them a bit more to my needs and sometimes even for others.

 You use everything here at your own risk.
-I won't be responsible if something happens to your setup!
+I won't be responsible if something happens to your setup or collection!

 ------